7 Ways of making spelling fun

 How spelling works

 Once we learn how to spell a word, it’s mostly something we do automatically, without thinking about the letters we need or the order they need to come in.
-But for this to happen, we first have to build up experience with a word in reading and be able to understand how the sounds in its spoken form map to English letters.
+But for this to happen, we first have to build up experience with a word in reading and be able to understand how its sounds map to English letters.

 Also keep in mind English spelling is no easy task given the amount of irregularity in our language and the fact that there are almost twice as many sounds as letters.
 This means you can’t always know how to write a word if you haven't seen its written form before.
 Learn more in these posts: Help!
 I can’t spell, The hardest English words to spell, Fun ideas for teaching kids spelling